rafeca/dotfiles/Readme.md

-# my development environment build guide (for OSX 10.9)
+# my development machine build guide

 This is a semi-automated guide to configure my system.